A new characterization of the holographic entropy cone: Conjectures and evidence

-\begin{conjecture} If $\mathbf{Q}$ is an sHIQ then all of its null reductions are sHIQ. \end{conjecture} \begin{conjecture} If all of the null reductions of $\QQ$ are sHIQs, then it is an sHIQ. \end{conjecture}
+\begin{conjecture} If $\mathbf{Q}$ is an sHIQ then all of its null reductions are sHIQs. \end{conjecture} \begin{conjecture} If all of the null reductions of $\QQ$ are sHIQs, then it is an sHIQ. \end{conjecture}

 These two conjectures represent some kind of self-consistency condition on the dual entropy cone.